palm86/hex_flora/priv/herbarium/nerine_humilis.md

 }
 ---

 Bulbous perennial.
-Showy striated pink flowers (1 to 4) on a long peduncle appear in March and April.
+Showy striated pink flowers (1-4) on a long peduncle appear in March and April.
 Leaves only appear after flowers have dried. *Nerine* species are closely related to *Brunsvigia*.

 <!-- read more -->